oracle/oracle-database-operator/docs/privateai/deploy_privateai_multi_model_filesystem_internallb.md

 If you want to use an OCI internal load balancer, follow these steps:

-1. Refer to the file [Oracle Machine Learning AI models](./Oracle_Machine_Learning_AI_models.htm) to obtain details about the AI Model files.
-Download the files and upload them to the OCI File System that you created earlier.
+1. Download the files and upload them to the OCI File System that you created earlier.
 For example, you can mount the same file system to an OCI Compute VM in the same VCN by adding the following entry in the `/etc/fstab` file:
     ```sh
-    10.0.XX.XX:/privateai_models   /mnt nfs defaults 0  0
+    XX.XX.XX.XX:/privateai_models   /mnt nfs defaults 0  0
     ```

+    **Note:** Replace "XX.XX.XX.XX" with the IP of the OCI Internal LoadBalancer.

 2. Confirm you have created the [configmap](./configmap_multi_model_filesystem.md)